5 Signs Of Gaslighting You Need To Watch Out For With Manipulators

 1. “You're overreacting.”

 He wants you to feel guilty for misunderstanding what he was "really" saying.
 Meanwhile, the gaslighter refuses to take any responsibility.
-You're left feeling shamed, blamed, and/or humiliated in front of others.
+You're left feeling shamed, blamed, and humiliated in front of others.

-You two are on a group chat with friends, deciding where to go for dinner.
+For example, maybe you two are in a group chat with friends, deciding where to go for dinner.
 He "jokes" that no matter where you two decide to go, you'll find reasons to complain anyway.
 He adds that you're never happy, no matter what he does.

 2. “I never said that.”

-A classic example of gaslighting is for the manipulator to say he never said something that in fact he most certainly did say.
-The more he denies having said “x,” the more the other person questions herself.
-Is her memory failing?
-Is she losing a sense of reality?
+A classic example of gaslighting is for the manipulator to say they never said something that in fact they most certainly did say.
+The more they deny having said “X,” the more the other person questions themself.
+Is their memory failing?
+Are they losing a sense of reality?

-As time goes on, more of these situations occur, and the more she is convinced she is going insane.
-Questioning her sanity diminishes her confidence, self esteem, and trust in her abilities.
+As time goes on, more of these situations occur, and the more the person being gaslit is convinced that they are going insane.
+Questioning their sanity diminishes their confidence, self esteem, and trust in their own abilities.

+For instance, you two agree on certain plans for the weekend.
+When the weekend arrives, he claims he never ever agreed to any plans.

 3. “Are you calling me a liar?”